anujpathania/HotSniper/README.md

 	[periodic_thermal]
 	floorplan = gainestown_2.flp

-* You need to provide the granularity to run Perioidic Power Tracing in nano seconds as parameter to "-senergystats" at command line.er
+* You need to provide the granularity to run Perioidic Power Tracing in nano seconds as parameter to "-senergystats" and "-spreiodicpower" at command line.

-* The power and thermal dump would be created in benchmarks folder in file with name - "PeriodicPower.log" and "PeriodicThermal.log"
+* The power and thermal dump would be created in benchmarks folder in file with name - "PeriodicPower.log" and "PeriodicThermal.log".

+* PeriodicFrequency and CPI stack traces are generated i nthe files "PeriodicFrequency.log" and "PeriodicCPIStack.log".

 * The instantaneous- power and thermal value can also be read in the Sniper program code itself using "getPowerOfComponent" and "getTemperatureOfComponent" function in "scheduler_open.cc", respectively.
 This can be used to feedback power and thermal information to your scheduler for taking decisions.